Does Condo-Unit Insurance Cover Earthquakes?

 Emergency and necessary repairs may be needed after an earthquake to help protect your condo unit and your family’s safety following earthquakes or aftershocks, or to prevent rain damage that may occur after a major earthquake.
 This could include labor and materials needed to board up damaged windows or remove broken glass from furniture.

-Do I Need Earthquake Insurance?
+What Do I Need to know about CEA Earthquake Insurance?

-We work with 20 participating residential insurers in California to make buying earthquake coverage easy.
+We work with participating residential insurers in California to make buying earthquake coverage easy.
 Add a policy today.
-You don’t need to wait until your condo unit owner policy comes up for renewal.
+You don’t need to wait until your condo-unit owner policy comes up for renewal.
+Contact your home insurance agent to purchase a CEA policy.

 Read Your CEA Policy Carefully